nvi-inc/fs-vgos/fs-vgos.md

 Setting Up Password-less Log Transfers
 --------------------------------------

-> *EH:* replace with new CDDIS transfer set-up procedure
+> *EH:* replace with new CDDIS transfer set-up procedure, use URL reference

 Currently we are using FTP to transfer log files to CDDIS.
 This is will change in the future.
 For now, add